Chesapeake Bay blue crab, assorted fish, and other critters that cruise across the bottom are drowning after being caught in ‘ghost’ crab pots.

-Federal researchers estimate 145,000 abandoned traps and other fishing gear have been abandoned to the bottom of the Chesapeake Bay.
+Federal researchers estimate that 145,000 abandoned traps and other fishing gear have been abandoned at the bottom of the Chesapeake Bay.
 That’s 58,000 in the upper Bay of Maryland, and 87,000 in the lower Bay of Virginia.

 “…our model estimates that each year, derelict pots entrap over 3.5 million white perch and nearly 3.6 million Atlantic croaker across the Bay.” – NOAA Final Assessment Report

 An effort is underway to remove the abandoned equipment.
 The report suggests that would increase blue crab harvests by about 27%, 38 million pounds of crabs over six years; 8 million in Maryland and 30 million in Virginia.

 Causes for the derelict equipment vary.
 Storms disconnect lines or send traps crashing into the Bay.
 In 1999, over 100,000 crab pots were reported lost due to Hurricanes Dennis and Floyd.